 Or passive-aggressive comments are made that (rightly) make them feel like they don’t belong.

 First of all, I want to make it clear that in a group of more than three people there are usually a few people who hang out a bit.
 So if you happen to be in one of the groups you hang out with, it’s not surprising.

 Talk to people about it or give up

 There are roughly two options:

-You confront the group with their behavior.
-Not in a passive-aggressive way but calmly as indicated in the video above.
+- You confront the group with their behavior.
+Not in a passive-aggressive way.

 If you’re not the most popular in a group, it usually means you’re deviating slightly from the norm.
 But it can also mean that you are exceeding the norm.
-And then it’s very interesting to find out where exactly it goes wrong.
+And then it’s very interesting to find out what’s exactly wrong.

 If you know what you’re doing wrong, you can change it.
 Perhaps you display behavior that turns people off.
 And is it better to change this so that you are better in the group?

 Flirting with a woman you like is a bit more complicated in terms of social skills than talking to someone you don’t like.

 But even there it is downright annoying when the conversation stops.